 Understanding and Confronting Latin American Gangs

-Seminar Series on Crime Reduction and Police Accountability: Understanding and Confronting Latin American Gangs Date: Wednesday, February 2nd at 11:00am ET
+Seminar Series on Crime Reduction and Police Accountability: Understanding and Confronting Latin American Gangs Wednesday, February 2nd

 Latin America experiences some of the highest levels of violent crime in the world.
 Much of that violence is linked to the power and reach of gangs and criminal organizations.
 These groups take a wide array of forms, from extremely localized neighborhood cliques all the way to sophisticated international criminal enterprises, with different formations exerting various levels of social and political control over a range of territories and people.
 Understanding these complexities is key for decision-makers to push policies and interventions that can confront the crime and violence that plagues many cities in the region.

-Panel: Joana Monteiro (FGV/EBAPE), Maria Micaela Sviatschi (Princeton), Santiago Tobón (Universidad EAFIT), Andrés Tobón (Universidad EAFIT)
+Panel: Joana Monteiro (FGV/EBAPE), Santiago Tobón (Universidad EAFIT), and Andrés Tobón (Universidad EAFIT)

 Host and Moderator: Lucia Tiscornia (CIDE)